ValentinZarate/Biol_Cons_Capuchins/README.md

 ### **Daily Trajectories** **[(CODE)](https://valentinzarate.github.io/Biol_Cons_Capuchins/daily_paper.html)**
 **How much do capuchins move daily in plantations?**
 - We examined the effects of plantations and other environmental covariates on daily travel distances using **Generalized Linear Mixed Models (GLMMs)**.
-- Daily travel distance is directly linked to energy expenditure and the challenges of meeting ecological needs in altered landscapes.
+- Daily travel distance is directly linked to the challenges of meeting ecological needs in altered landscapes.
+Scarcity of resource (food and sleeping sites) in plantations stands force capuchins to travel longer daily distances.

 ### **Movement Segmentation** **[(CODE)](https://valentinzarate.github.io/Biol_Cons_Capuchins/hmm_paper.html)**
 **How do capuchins move within plantations?**